amtam0/DeePaperScan/README.md

 The solution consists on :

-- Convert the dataset to csv file to prepare it for training
+- Convert the dataset videos to image frames and xml files to a csv dataframe

 - Prepare a sample of the Dataset  (around 7000 images), split it to train / validation

-- Create a CNN architecture
+- Create a CNN model

 - Train the model